-The mining museum is old stuff piled into a large open warehouse, under a tin roof, and, through an open doorway, I see old corroded steel and wood machines that kept the mines operating in the 1800’s when lots of young men and painted women came out west to make their fortunes.
+The Madrid mining museum is full of old rusted mining implements piled into one large open room, under a tin roof.
+Through an open doorway, I see old corroded machines that kept town mines operating in the 1800’s when lots of young men and painted women came out west to make their fortunes moving lots of dirt.

-The curator of the museum, a gray haired volunteer standing by the cash register, talks in a mellifluous voice and explains, to an equally old couple listening to her, how the town ran back in its heyday, not so long long ago.
+The curator of the museum, a gray haired volunteer woman standing by a manual cash register, talks in a mellifluous voice and explains, to an equally old couple listening attentively, how the town prospered in its heyday.

-For some odd reason, I want to buy the fountain and put it and them on a table on my back porch.
+For some odd reason, I want to buy them and the fountain and set them all on a little table on my back porch in Albuquerque.

 These two could really tell me, every day, funny, but true, stories about mining in Madrid, Mew Mexico, before and after the hippies came.